S-phon/Magic-System/README.md

 ## Installation

-1. Place the ElementsMagicSystem.jar file in your server's plugins folder
+1. Place the jar file in your server's plugins folder
 2. Restart your server
 3. Configure the plugin in the config.yml file